-Proposed regulations were adopted by the Board of Physical Therapy to comply with amendments to § 54.1-2400 (10) and the third enactment clause in HB 577 by the 2004 General Assembly.
+Proposed regulations were adopted by the Board of Audiology & Speech-Language Pathology to comply with amendments to § 54.1-2400 (10) and the third enactment clause in HB 577 by the 2004 General Assembly.
 Subdivision 10 establishes authority for health regulatory boards to appoint special conference committees and to delegate an informal fact-finding proceeding to an appropriately qualified agency subordinate.
 The enactment clause adds a mandate for the adoption of regulations, "Criteria for the appointment of an agency subordinate shall be set forth in regulations adopted by the board."
 The proposed regulations will replace emergency regulations that have been in effect since August 25, 2004.

-Section 26 is added to Part I, General Provisions, in order to establish in regulation the criteria for delegation, including the decision to delegate at the time of a probable cause determination, the types of cases that cannot be delegated, and the individuals who may be designated as agency subordinates.
+Section 290 is added, in order to establish in regulation the criteria for delegation, including the decision to delegate at the time of a probable cause determination, the types of cases that cannot be delegated, and the individuals who may be designated as agency subordinates.